taimurhassan/crc/README.md

 ## Requirements
 This codebase is developed and fully tested on Anaconda with **Python 3.6.10**, **Pytorch 1.5.0** with **CUDA 10.1** on **Ubuntu v20.04**.
 Hence, we recommend the utilization of the same execution environment in order to avoid any setup errors.
 Also, please note that we do not support Windows OS.

 The code flow is currently dependent on two virtual environments, i.e., `cellGraph.yaml` and `metrics.yaml`. `cellGraph.yaml` is to be used for training and testing the proposed framework.
 Moreover, in order to fairly compare our work with state-of-the-art, `metrics.yaml` environment has to be used, as it computes the crc metrics originally developed by the [HoVerNet](https://github.com/vqdang/hover_net) devs.
-In future, we will merge both of these two environments but, for now, we recommend their independent usage just to avoid libs incompatibility.
+In future, we will merge both of these two environments.
+But, for now, we recommend their independent usage just to avoid libs incompatibility.

 ## Setup